-For the fourth instalment of his possibly never-ending segment, our senior digital strategist Boyd Neil returns to profile four new social media disruptions to keep track of—all in the span of…you guessed it…four weeks.
+For the fourth instalment of his possibly never-ending segment, Boyd Neil returns to profile four new social media disruptions to keep track of—all in the span of…you guessed it…four weeks.

 Like the Toronto Maple Leafs hockey club, things on social keep being ripped apart and rebuilt (likely with greater success than my pitiful team).
 Four weeks have seen four disruptive moves that make social web watching so much fun . . and complex.